appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/appsmith-databases/migrate-mongodb-postgresql.md

-# Migrate External MongoDB to External PostgreSQL
+# Migrate Data from External MongoDB to External PostgreSQL

 Starting from version v1.47 and above, Appsmith defaults to PostgreSQL as its primary database.
 When updating to a newer version, you must migrate your data from External MongoDB to External PostgreSQL.
 This page provides information and instructions for performing this migration.